-Administration unveils plan to privatize Fannie, Freddie
+Treasury unveils plan to privatize Fannie Mae, Freddie Mac

 Administration officials say the government should have only a limited role in housing finance, and that the current system leaves taxpayers exposed to potential bailouts again.
 Some lawmakers, both Republicans and Democrats, agree with that view.

-Senior Treasury officials told reporters Thursday that the government’s far-reaching power in this area means the Federal Housing Finance Authority can determine who gets a home mortgage, the price and terms of the loan, how it is made and then serviced and what happens if a borrower defaults.
+Senior Treasury officials told reporters Thursday that the government’s far-reaching power in this area means the Federal Housing Finance Agency can determine who gets a home mortgage, the price and terms of the loan, how it is made and then serviced and what happens if a borrower defaults.

 The administration’s proposed overhaul of housing finance “will protect taxpayers and help Americans who want to buy a home,” Treasury Secretary Steven Mnuchin said in a statement.
 “An effective and efficient federal housing finance system will also meaningfully contribute to the continued economic growth under this administration.”

-Note: This story has been corrected to show the name of the agency is the Federal Housing Finance Agency.